MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-overview.md

 ## Supported Unreal Engine versions

-Unreal Engine version 4.27 and 5.0 or higher.
+Unreal Engine version 4.27 and 5.0 or later.

 ## See also